Gaudium et spes: Gift of self

 The "gift of self" from GS §24 was a phrase used often by Pope John Paul II and particularly in his theology of the Body.
 This phrase has also been described as "the Law of the Gift".
+Citing the biblical concept that all men are created in the image of God, Gaudium states that man cannot truly find himself unless he understands the "gift of self", and that in understanding himself he will understand and love both God and his fellow man.

+Although no Vatican source has been found defining precisely what the "gift of self" is, some scholars and Church leaders appear to interpret it in recent decades as being associated with marriage.

 Promotion of peace

 The final chapter of the document is "The Fostering of Peace and the Promotion of a Community of Nations".
-This chapter references themes expressed near the start of Vatican II by Pope John XXIII in 1963 in his encyclical, Pacem in Terris.
+This chapter references themes expressed near the start of Vatican II by Pope John XXIII in 1963 in his encyclical letter, Pacem in Terris.
+Pacem defines the "common good", arguing that while individualism leads to individualistic focus and behavior and collectivism leads to a loss of the individual, the "common good" strikes a middle ground and begins with the focus on the community before returning it to the individual.
+Pacem focuses its argument not on a theological basis, but rather employs "natural law" to appeal to both believers and non-believers who might not be as familiar with theological sources.